-California Trustees: 9 Steps for Using a Notice of Proposed Action.
-Under the California probate code, trustees may utilize a procedure to protect themselves prior to taking an action or withholding from taking an action during the course of a trust administration.
+Under the California probate code, trustees may utilize a procedure to protect themselves before taking an action or withholding from taking an action during the course of a trust administration.
 The procedure is known as a Notice of Proposed Action or Inaction.
-The trustee sends notice to the interested parties of his or her intention, and allows a certain amount of time for them to consider and respond.
+The trustee sends notice of his or her intention to the interested parties and allows a certain amount of time for them to consider and respond.
 If the time period passes without objection, the trustee can safely take the proposed action.
-An experienced Anaheim trust attorney can help you guide you through this process.
+An experienced Anaheim trust attorney can help guide you through this process.

-The following is an overview of steps to take when using a Notice of Proposed Action or Inaction:
+The following are the steps to take when using a Notice of Proposed Action or Inaction:

 - Engage an experienced Anaheim trust attorney who can oversee the process of sending out a Notice of Proposed Action.

 - Fill in the Notice of Proposed Action form provided by the probate court that is overseeing your Anaheim trust.